lizwhales/Super-Hop/README.md

 * [Code Snipets](#code-snippets)

 ### Game Summary
-_Paving the Way_ is an exciting first-person 3D strategic running game.
+_Super Hop_ is an exciting first-person 3D strategic running game.
 The aim of this game is to survive each timed level by making it to a goal point at the end of each map.
-Equipped with a gun that fires out blocks to aid your quest, you must use your allocated amount of blocks wisely to pave a path towards the end goal, whilst collecting coins to improve your character's abilities.
-It is currently playable in two modes: levelled and endless.
+In a race against time, you must use your allocated amount of blocks wisely to pave a path towards the end goal, whilst collecting coins to continue forging your way forwards and keep your timer from ticking to zero.
+Hop your way to victory with complex movement mechanics such as wall sliding and wall jumping!
+But beware, not all tiles you step on are as equal as others - one wrong block could send you plummeting to death.
+Currently playable in two modes: levelled and endless..

 ### Technologies
 Project is created with: